Blue Mountains Line

-The Blue Mountains Line (BMT) is an intercity rail service serving the Blue Mountains region of New South Wales, Australia.
+The Blue Mountains Line (BMT) is an intercity rail service serving the Blue Mountains and Central West regions of New South Wales, Australia.
 The line travels west from Sydney to the major town of Katoomba and on to Mount Victoria, Lithgow and Bathurst.
 Mount Victoria is the terminus for most electric services, but some services terminate at Lithgow instead.
 Two express services per day in each direction, known as the Bathurst Bullet, extend to the regional city of Bathurst, which is supplemented by road coaches connecting Bathurst to Lithgow.
 Due to electrification limits at Lithgow, the Bathurst Bullet is run using the Endeavour railcars, which operate on diesel.
 The Blue Mountains Line operates over a mostly duplicated section of the Main Western line.
 As such, the tracks are also traversed by the Central West XPT, Outback Xplorer and Indian Pacific passenger services and by freight trains.